BabarBaig/wk15_fetch_data/README.md

 # dataFetch

-Uses useEffect and useReduce to manage fetch of online data
+Use React useEffect and useReduce to manage fetch of online data